shield logo

 Step 5: Use the purchase protection features on your credit card

-Many credit cards offer purchase protection that will reimburse you for stolen items — as long as the item was purchased entirely with that credit card and the card issuer is notified within a specified timeframe.
-Check your credit card provider's website to check for this coverage and to file a claim.
+Many credit cards will reimburse you for stolen items — as long as the item was bought entirely with that credit card and you notify them within a specific time frame.
+Visit your credit card provider's website to check for purchase protection coverage and file a claim.

-Unfortunately, some credit card companies exclude coverage for high-value items (typically anything worth over $500 to $1,000).
-Some may require you to file a police report before they'll offer a refund.
-Finally, credit card purchase protection is often defined as secondary coverage, which means it only kicks in after you've already utilized primary coverage such as homeowners or renters insurance.
-That brings us to step six.
+Unfortunately, some credit cards exclude coverage for high-value items (typically anything worth over $500 or $1,000, depending on the company).
+And some may require you to file a police report before they'll offer a refund.
+Finally, credit card purchase protection is often defined as secondary coverage, which means it only kicks in after you've already used your primary coverage, such as homeowners or renters insurance.
+If this applies to you, see step 6.

 Step 6: Claim high-value items with your homeowners insurance

-Most homeowners or renters insurance policies cover stolen packages.
-Unfortunately, this is only helpful for purchases that are worth more than your deductible.
+Most homeowners or renters insurance covers stolen packages.
+Unfortunately, this is only helpful for items worth more than your deductible.

-Given that most homeowners insurance deductibles run between $500 to $2,000, filing a claim won’t make sense for most stolen packages.
-Even if the lost item is more than the deductible, you’ll need to weigh the possibility of your homeowners insurance company increasing your premiums due to your claim, not to mention the hassle of filing the claim itself.
+Deductibles run from $500 to $2,000, so filing a claim wouldn't make sense for most stolen packages.
+Even if the lost item costs more than the deductible, you'll need to weigh the possible increase in premiums — not to mention the hassle of filing the claim itself.

 Find Cheap Homeowners Insurance Quotes in Your Area